The Atlantic Companion · Wild Atlantic Way · Sligo

 Thirty surviving Neolithic tombs in a one-square-kilometre site between Sligo town and Strandhill, dating from around 4000 BC — older than the pyramids and among the largest passage-tomb complexes in Europe.
 The central tomb, Listoghil, was built before the rest and may have set the alignment for the others.

 Good to know · OPW site.
-Admission charge.
-Open mid-March to late October.
+Check current opening hours and admission before visiting.
 Visitor centre with guided tours.

 History